-&lt;sup>21 These discounts are recovered from other backbone transmission rights purchasers via the Backbone Transmission Balancing Account (BTBA) and higher BTS rates. of transporting up to 80 MMcfd between the two systems when needed operationally, reducing the flowing supply requirement at Blythe on a 1:1 basis.
+&lt;sup>21 These discounts are recovered from other backbone transmission rights purchasers via the Backbone Transmission Balancing Account (BTBA) and higher BTS rates.
+SoCalGas' Northern Transmission Zone with the Southern Transmission Zone.
+This new transmission facility, called Line 6916, consists of 115 miles of 16-inch diameter pipeline capable of transporting up to 80 MMcfd between the two systems when needed operationally, reducing the flowing supply requirement at Blythe on a 1:1 basis.
 Line 6916 went into service on December 20, 2012.
 F. THESE MITIGATION EFFORTS WILL NOT SOLVE THE SOUTHERN SYSTEM PROBLEM Each of the mitigation efforts described above, other than the addition of Line 6916, is a short-term effort to reduce the cost of providing Southern System support for our customers.
-None of these efforts will deal with the long-term Southern System support issues described above and in the testimony of Mr. Morrow.
+None of these efforts will deal with the long-term Southern System support issues described above and in the testimony of Mr. Cho.
 As can be seen in Figure 3 below, at times the System Operator is delivering the majority of supplies to the Southern System.